-7 Concluding Comments
+8 Concluding Comments

 Individual choice displays a systematic and pervasive relationship with a large range of normatively irrelevant contextual factors.
 A number of these contextual factors involve salient, or otherwise exceptional, choice options, such as reference points.
-Current approaches to understanding the impact of these options on choice involve considerable deviations from economic theory, such as asymmetries in gains and losses, and convex utility in losses.
+Current approaches to understanding the impact of these options on choice are based on prospect theory, and thus require assumptions such as asymmetries in gains and losses and convex utility in losses.
+These lead to notable deviations from standard economic theory (for example, unique choices with liner budget sets are no longer guaranteed), making many economic applications of these models technically challenging.